Botanical name: Lilium

 - Stake tall lilies.

 - Gray mold is sometimes a problem, especially in a wet, cool spring or summer.
+Make sure lilies are not crowded and have plenty of air circulation.

 - Viruses, spread by aphids , may be troublesome, although some cultivars are virus-tolerant.